By: Lauren Maytin

 Peer Reviewed

 There is little doubt that an association between asthma and gastroesophageal reflux disease (GERD) exists.
 However clinicians have debated the nature of this relationship for decades.
-Asthma and GERD are …
+Asthma and …